ellipt01/joint/README.md

 $\alpha:\log_{10}(\lambda)$

-where $\lambda$ is the regularization parameter and $\alpha$ is the mixing ratio of $L_2$ norm and group lasso penalty as the following:
+where $\lambda$ is the regularization parameter and $\alpha$ is the mixing ratio of the $L_2$ norm and the group lasso penalty as the following:

 $\lambda_1=\alpha\cdot\lambda,\quad \lambda_2=(1-\alpha)\cdot\lambda$

-These options -l and -a cannot be specified simultaneously.
+These options -l and -a cannot be used together.

 The format of the input magnetic and gravity anomaly data file is